 How to enroll and use Token2 programmable TOTP tokens with UserLock MFA

 USB Security keys

-Starting from version 11, UserLock natively supports Token2 T2F2 Security keys (second-generation only: ALU/AZ, NFC and Bio) by utilizing the HOTP functionality of these keys.
+Starting from version 11, UserLock natively supports Token2 T2F2 Security keys (second-generation only: ALU/AZ and NFC) by utilizing the HOTP functionality of these keys.
 Although the concept is similar to the TOTP tokens, the provisioning and the login procedures are different.